- I got a traffic ticket and want to challenge it. What do I do?

 If the “warning” box is checked, then you have a warning, not a ticket.
 There is nothing you need to do.

 If the “criminal complaint application” or “arrest” box is checked, then you have been charged with a crime.
 Your case will go before a judge or magistrate as a criminal matter.
 If you are also charged with civil infractions, they will be covered during the criminal hearing.
 You cannot challenge them separately.
-See “Appealing a Criminal Traffic Ticket in Massachusetts.”
+More information on criminal violations is available in the District Court's Frequently Asked Questions .

 If the “all civil infractions” box is checked, and you think you did not break a traffic law, then keep reading.